alexandru/social-publish/README.md

 ### RSS feed

-While this service is able to publish directly to Mastodon and Bluesky, for other social networks you can use the RSS feed, available at exposed at `/rss` (e.g., `http://localhost:3000/rss`) in combination with [ifttt.com](https://ifttt.com).
+While this service is able to publish directly to Mastodon and Bluesky, for other social networks you can use the RSS feed, exposed at `/rss` (e.g., `http://localhost:3000/rss`) in combination with [ifttt.com](https://ifttt.com).

 ## License